 Knowing your home’s appraised value could be helpful when tax planning.

-Assist with arranging homeowners insurance
+Assisting with arranging homeowners insurance

 If you have a mortgage on your house, the lender requires you to carry homeowners insurance.
 Even if your home is paid in full, homeowners insurance protects your investment.
 But how much should you carry?